Knogobert/ntn-boilerplate/README.md

 - > I added a CSS class, but it doesn't show
 - It is most likely purged by PurgeCSS, make sure it is whitelisted in `purgeCSS` in `nuxt.config.js`

+- > I can’t log in to `/admin` on localhost and use my local git as CMS
+- Open up a new terminal and run `npx netlify-cms-proxy-server`, the login again.

 - > I tried logging into/saving in Netlify CMS, but I can't
 - It may be that you haven't [enabled Netlify Identity](https://app.netlify.com/sites/YOUR_NETLIFY_SITE_SLUG/settings/identity) or [setup the Git Gateway](https://app.netlify.com/sites/YOUR_NETLIFY_SITE_SLUG/settings/identity#services) correctly, [check the docs](https://www.netlifycms.org/docs/git-gateway-backend/)